 Federal Income Tax Dollars

-The first way in which you pay for the Social Security disability system is as a federal income taxpayer.
-Part of the money you pay in income taxes goes to fund the Supplemental Security Income (SSI) program.
+The first way in which you pay for the SSD system is as a federal income taxpayer.
+Part of the money you pay in income taxes goes to fund the SSI program.
 SSI is a disability program for the very poor.
 The disability benefits granted by this program are not earned through work.
 Instead, they are given out based upon economic need.
 Because this welfare program is: (1) viewed as a “handout” by some; (2) funded directly by income tax; and (3) effectively paid to non-workers by those currently working, SSA is generally very strict about the monetary eligibility requirements.
 Therefore, any income or assets you have are extremely important in determining your eligibility for this program.
 The other way in which you pay for the Social Security disability system is through the FICA tax.
 This is one of the itemized taxes that you see taken out of your pay check each week.
 Your FICA contributions help pay for the Disability Insurance Benefits (DIB) program.

 DIB is a disability program for long-time workers who have contributed FICA taxes for a significant period of time.
 Therefore, the disability benefits granted by this program are earned through work.
 You can think of it as a disability insurance policy which the federal government forced you to buy.
 Because DIB is something you effectively bought through your labor as an insurance policy, it does not matter what assets or non-earned income you receive.

 Everything is Controlled by the Social Security Administration (SSA)